l-wagner/jest-snippets/README.markdown

-jest-snippets
+Jest Snippets for Sublime Text 2/3
 ===================

-Sublime Text 2 Snippets for Jest, the unit testing framework by Facebook
+Sublime Text 2 / 3 Snippets for Jest, the unit testing framework by Facebook